Species: Pogonomyrmex cunicularius

 Species description: Mayr, 1887 (RAJ revision description)

-Photos of all castes: lectotype worker, worker, ergatoid queen, male
+Photos of all castes and junior synonyms: lectotype worker, worker, ergatoid queen, male

 Photos courtesy of Brian Fisher & Antweb